ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 university library is often the best place to start looking for help on copyright.

+### Robots Exclusion Standard

+If your scraper involves visiting large portions of a web site, it may be appropriate to adhere to the [robots.txt standard](https://en.wikipedia.org/wiki/Robots.txt) which allows web scrapers to specify parts of their site that should not be indexed by web search.

+`robots.txt` has no legal standing, but it is a matter of etiquette that, when broken, could lead a site administrator to block your scraper.

 ## Be nice: ask and share

 Depending on the scope of your project, it might be worthwhile asking